mavillez/Oblivion/docs/source/quick_start.rst

   module av

-Load the needed modules to create the working environment
+Load the needed modules to create the working environment (:ref:`see the modules section<Environment Modules>`)

 .. code-block:: console